Liga Nacional de Básquetbol (Paraguay)

 The Liga Nacional de Básquetbol (abbreviated LNB, and literally in English, "National Basketball League"), is the top-tier level of the Paraguayan basketball league system.
 As of 2025, eleven teams are participating in the league.
 The yearly winners of this league are considered the Paraguayan basketball champions.
 Because of this, the champion gets the right to play in the Liga Sudamericana de Baloncesto.

 History

 Amidst the 2020 COVID-19 pandemic, it was announced that the Liga Nacional would return on 22 July 2020.
 Basket Paraguayo informed that all games would be played at the Polideportivo at the Secretaria Nacional de Deportes.

+Sponsorship and television

+The main companies that sponsor the league are Coca-Cola and Amstel.
+Regarding coverage, the matches are made under the production of Teledeportes Producciones, and are televised live by Unicanal and Multicable Premium.
+Occasionally they are broadcast live on Unicanal Plus alternative signal from Unicanal.

+Format

+Metropolitan Basketball League

+The Metropolitan Basketball League of Paraguay (or Top Professional League) is the most important basketball championship.
+It is organized by the Paraguayan Basketball Confederation.

+The Metropolitan League is held annually and its winners are considered metropolitan champions, with only teams from Asunción and its suburbs eligible to compete.
+It is also known as the Top 5 tournament as the division consists of 5 teams.
+Previously it was named Top 4, in 2010 it increased the number of participants to 5, and in 2011 it returned to 4.
+Since 2012 there are 6 participating teams.

+The second division of this league is called Copa Comuneros.

+National League

+Clubs from other areas of the country have the right to participate in the National League, along with those that were the best in the Metropolitan Top Professional League of Asunción.

+Super Champions Cup

+At the end of the season the champions of both leagues (Metropolitan and National) used to play in the Champions Cup and the winner qualified to the South American Club Championship.
+Since 2017, the champions of the Apertura and Clausura tournaments compete to determine the Super Champion of Paraguay.

+The winner is called campeon absoluto (absolute champion).

 2025 LNB teams

-The team playing in the 2025 LNB season.
+The 11 teamw playing in the 2025 LNB season.
+Five are from Asunción's Metropolitan League.